AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/configuration/api-reference.md

 <InlineAlert variant="info" slots="text"/>

-This API is only available in Android and iOS.

 You can clear any programmatic updates made to the configuration via the `clearUpdatedConfiguration` API.
 This will clear programmatic updates to configuration made via the `updateConfiguration(configMap)`(Android)/ `updateConfigurationWith(configDict:)`(iOS) API.
 It will also clear any updates to the `MobilePrivacyStatus`(Android)/ `PrivacyStatus`(iOS)  made via `setPrivacyStatus(privacyStatus)`(Android)/ `setPrivacyStatus(_ status:)`(iOS).

  Here are some examples of scenarios: